relessawy/bpa-workshop-guide/process-modelling-v2.md

 - Our process will manipulate two variables throughout it’s execution
   - The **OrderInfo** data object that we created in part 1.5.1 of this module.
-  - A variable **approved**, that will hold the result of evaluating the supplier's offer.
+  - A variable called **approved**, that will hold the result of evaluating the supplier's offer.
 The result can either be true or false, this type of variable is called a boolean variable
 - Open the properties editor for our process
   - Firstly click your mouse anywhere on the blank canvas of the editing screen (outside of the swimlanes).
 This will ensure you are editing the properties of the entire process rather than the variables of one element.
   - hover on top right pencil icon in designer